jpetazzo/jpetazzo.github.io/_posts/2015-05-27-docker-images-vulnerabilities.markdown

 ---
 layout: post
-title: 30% of the images on the Docker Registry contain vulnerabilities
+title: Someone said that 30% of the images on the Docker Registry contain vulnerabilities
 ---

 This number is wonderful.
 Not because it's high or low, but because it